Best Mattress 2026

 “If you like the feel of a traditional innerspring mattress, the WinkBed could work for you.
 Since this bed offered great pressure relief around my lumbar region, I’d also recommend it to folks who suffer from lower back pain.” – Nichole Mondshein, lead reviewer and staff writer

-Why the WinkBed is the Best Firm Twin-Size Mattress
+Why It’s the Best Firm Twin-Size Mattress

-However, I recommend that those wanting more firmness select the Firm options, and sleepers over 230 pounds may find that the Plus model works best for them.
-During testing, the WinkBed shined in pressure relief for back sleepers, edge support, and motion isolation, scoring a 4 or higher in those categories.
+• During testing, the WinkBed shined in pressure relief for back sleepers, edge support, and motion isolation, scoring a 4 or higher in those categories.

 A woman standing next to the WinkBed and looking at a plastic bin full of water that's resting on the mattress.